-- 1. Selected lexical, syntactical, morphological and phonetic aspects of English as appropriate to the level stages of the module leading to e.g. using prepositions correctly, making, accepting or rejecting advice or criticism; talking about general areas of cultural (e.g. the media), social (e.g. leisure, holidays), and in particular academic/educational interests - 2.
-Understanding sympathetic native speakers in situations similar to those listed above, as appropriate to the level stages of the module - 3.
-Spoken and written communication in English, with particular attention to academic situations and as appropriate to the level stages of the module. - 4.
-Enhancement of cultural awareness within the language learning programme, as appropriate to the level stages of the module. - 5.
-Listening, as appropriate for the level stages of the module, initially for specific information within an extended piece of authentic recorded material and leading to listening for understanding in lectures, films, broadcasts, complex educational situations etc, and being able to infer the meaning of an unfamiliar word or phrase from its context - 6.
-Writing, as appropriate for the level stages of the module, initially extended pieces of connected, structured text, consisting of simple sentences relevant to the situations listed above.
+1. Selected lexical, syntactical, morphological and phonetic aspects of English as appropriate to the level stages of the module - leading from a quick introduction/revision of lower intermediate level notions finally to e.g. using prepositions correctly, making, accepting or rejecting advice or criticism; talking about general areas of cultural (e.g. the media), social (e.g. leisure, holidays), and in particular academic/educational interests

+2. Understanding sympathetic native speakers in situations similar to those listed above, as appropriate to the level stages of the module

+3. Spoken and written communication in English, with particular attention to academic situations and as appropriate to the level stages of the module.

+4. Enhancement of cultural awareness within the language learning programme, as appropriate to the level stages of the module.

+5. Listening, as appropriate for the level stages of the module, initially for specific information given by native speakers with a reasonably clear accent, addressing the listener directly and speaking fairly slowly; progressing rather quickly and subsequently listening for information within an extended piece of authentic recorded material, leading to listening for understanding in lectures, films, broadcasts, complex educational situations etc, and being able to infer the meaning of an unfamiliar word or phrase from its context

+6. Writing, as appropriate for the level stages of the module, initially short pieces of connected, structured text, consisting of simple sentences relevant to familiar social and academic contexts; rather quickly moving on to extended pieces of connected, structured text, consisting of simple sentences relevant to more complex situations.
 Towards the end of the module, extended writing with few errors, using formal and informal registers in more coherent texts where appropriate.
-Formal writing should demonstrate an awareness of typical structures of argument in English. - 7.
-Understand principal information from extended authentic texts (e.g. short newspaper articles) initially, leading to a range of relevant, longer factual and non-factual texts towards the end of the module; some of the more difficult texts may contain complex syntax and less familiar vocabulary.
+Formal writing should demonstrate an awareness of typical structures of argument in English.

+7. Understand principal information from short authentic texts (e.g. tourist leaflets, instructions) initially, leading rapidly to extended authentic texts (e.g. short newspaper articles) and further to a range of relevant, longer factual and non-factual texts towards the end of the module; some of the more difficult texts may contain complex syntax and less familiar vocabulary.
 The student should gradually learn to infer meaning in listening and reading contexts.